*Note: Join us live and online for the 2019 Nexus User Conference on June 12.

 Nurture a safety culture

-Helen took some time to dive into nurturing a safety culture, laying out key principles/actions organizations can take into behavioral and systemic safety.
+Helen took some time to nurture a safety culture, laying out key principles/actions organizations can take into behavioral and systemic safety.

 Training that failure is a learning opportunity

-Ensuring shared accountabilities and goals across and between teams
+Ensuring shared accountability and goals across and between teams

 Accounting for time to experiment